 Why We Left Church

 I think you get the picture of why we left the church.
 I read the story of how Francis Chan gave up his job as a mega church pastor to start house churches.
 He didn’t want it to be about him or building a collection of a mass of people in “his church”.
-Francis left so he could devote more time to building the church God would.
+Francis left so he could devote more time to building the church God would want and be proud of.
 As someone who grew up going to church and never missing a Sunday, this was refreshing to me.
 God has always been faithful to us and we will always be faithful to Him.
 We will be back to church eventually but not yet.